 I love Thanksgiving so much it vies for first place in my favorite holiday lineup.
 I love and adore a classic Turkey Dinner with all the trimmings.
 I love the fall weather, which always accompanies the day.
 I love the fact that Thanksgiving ushers in the winter holidays, offering me a front-row seat at the very best time of the year.

 I love all of those things.
 In fact, I kinda’ wish that every day were Thanksgiving!
-Gratitude is too important in our lives to be considered briefly en masse on this, the fourth Thursday of November.
+Gratitude is too important in our lives to be considered briefly on this, the fourth Thursday of November.

 Even in the face of such heartache, challenge, and uncertainty, I am more convinced than ever that giving thanks and counting our blessings is good for us.
 It reminds us of the positive things in life.
 Gratitude turns bad things into good things, takes our eyes off ourselves, and reminds us to thank others.